bleissem/TestNestedInDtosIssue13/README.md

 I faced a problem when __only__ updating nested dto's

-The problem as fas as I analyzed it is that in
+The problem as far as I analyzed it is that in

 [CreateMapper](https://github.com/JonPSmith/EfCore.GenericServices/blob/master/GenericServices/Internal/MappingCode/CreateMapper.cs)